JackHanke/nets/README.md

 |-|-|-|-|-|-|-|-|
 | ANN | (784,) | L2 | 0 | 0 | 0 | MNIST | 0 |
 | ANN | (4,) | L2 | 0 | 0 | 0 | Iris | 0 |

+* Performance for training a (784, 30, 10) ANN for 100 epochs is 0.3232 minutes on CPU only.

 ## Resources
 - [Introduction to Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen